demisto/content/Packs/NetCalc/Scripts/IPCalcReturnAddressBinary/README.md

-An Automation Script to return subnet in binary format
+An automation script to return address in binary format

 ## Script Data
 ---